patchfx/patchfx.github.io/_posts/2020-05-29-save-and-load-game-data-in-godot.markdown

 Saving game to: /home/richard/.local/share/godot/app_userdata/SaveAndLoadGame
 ```

-Whilst the game is still running, open up the save game file from it's
+Whilst the game is still running, open up the save game file from the
 location that was printed out.
 Edit the coins value and save, then go back
 to the game and click `Load Game`.
 You should see the coins value automatically
 update!